gotoariel/folium-demo/README.md

 You can run Flask apps locally by eg. `python app.py`.
 This app will run at `localhost:33507`.

 `heroku logs` can display remote logs from your app, however `heroku local` will run the app at `localhost:5000` and will be more useful for debugging.
+Remember to put WMATA_KEY in the environment.